 RETIREMENT & TRANSFER IN/OUT ESTIMATES EMPLOYERS' RESPONSIBILITY FUND'S RESPONSIBILITY To submit a request using form PEN010 by post, or attaching it to an email.
 Each form must be signed by an authorising officer.
 To issue the individual quotations/information within ten working days after all information required to process a quotation has been received.
 For larger bulk estimates, requests should be made via the spreadsheet template provided by the Pensions Team, and notice should be given in advance when any redundancy exercises are planned.
-To provide pay and other relevant information requested by the Pensions Team either on an individual basis within ten working days of the request, or for bulk/group requests by an agreed timescale with the Pensions Team.
 To provide information to the scheme member on any potential transfer in of benefits once all information required to process the quotation has been received (transfer estimate from other pension provider, contracting out, salary details etc) within ten working days.
-However, legally we do have up to two months to provide the transfer information following receipt of all information required to process the quotation.
+However, legally we do have up to two months to provide the transfer information following To provide pay and other relevant information requested by the Pensions Team either on an individual basis within ten working days of the request, or for bulk/group requests by an agreed timescale with the Pensions Team. receipt of all information required to process the quotation.
 Separate agreed timescales and any additional cost will be put in place for bulk requests.
-To help the Fund promote the 'My Pension Online' area for members when requested.
+To help the fund promote the 'My Pension Online' area for members when requested.
 To provide large employers with links to the appropriate software in order for employing authority staff to view certain areas of their employees' records of membership.
 (Employers should note there is a charge for this access).
 To maintain and promote the 'My Pension Online' area on the website for members to login and view their pension information.

-DIVORCE & OUTSOU RCINGS ESTIMATES EMPLOYERS' RESPONSIBILITY FUND'S RESPONSIBILITY To provide pay and other relevant information requested by the Pensions Team either on an individual basis within ten working days of the request, or for bulk/group requests by an agreed timescale with the Pensions Team.
+DIVORCE & OUTSOURCINGS ESTIMATES EMPLOYERS' RESPONSIBILITY FUND'S RESPONSIBILITY To provide pay and other relevant information requested by the Pensions Team either on an individual basis within ten working days of the request, or for bulk/group requests by an agreed timescale with the Pensions Team.
 Where a request for divorce information including a CETV is received from the member, or the Court, this will be issued three months from the date of receipt of the signed form request from the member, or receipt of the Court order.
-When a shorter timescale is requested/imposed the Pensions Team will provide the member with the schedule of Staff transfers e.g. outsourcings charges.
-To ensure early notification/liaison with the Pensions Team when considering an outsourcing exercise which affects members/eligible members of the LGPS.
-See guidance on 'Becoming an employer or existing employer letting a contract' on the Fund's website.
-To provide guidance to current employers participating in the Fund who are considering outsourcing.
+When a shorter timescale is requested/imposed the Pensions Team will provide the member with the schedule of Staff transfers e.g. outsourcings To ensure early notification/liaison with the Pensions Team when considering an outsourcing exercise which affects members/eligible members of the LGPS.
+See guidance on 'Becoming an employer or existing employer letting a contract' on the fund's website. charges.
+To provide guidance to current employers participating in the fund who are considering outsourcing.